0xsuid/msr-security-awareness/doc/INSTALLATION.md

 Note: Select options one by one (in scripts) in following order:
     1. Download Dataset(Size ~22.5GB **compressed**)
     2. Load Dataset into Database
+        - It is recommended to continue with **"Create Database without index"**
     3. Create Tables (cve_revs,cve_revs_js,cve_revs_py)
     4. Download NVD & Get CVE related issues